weedblya/hypr-dotfiles/wallpapers/README.md

 - miku.jpg
 - tomokokuroki.jpg

 The default wallpaper is mountain-pixel.jpg.
-Super+W opens the wallpaper selector.
+Super+X opens the wallpaper selector.

 Matugen regenerates the Waybar, SwayNC, Fuzzel and Kitty palette from the selected wallpaper.